jenkinsci/pipeline-plugin/TUTORIAL.md

 See  Help in the **Snippet Generator** for the `withEnv` step for more details on this topic.

-## Configuring to Accept Build Parameters
+## Build Parameters

-If you have configured your workflow to accept parameters when it is built - **Build with Parameters** - they are accessible as Groovy variables of the same name.
+If you have configured your workflow to accept parameters when it is built — **Build with Parameters** — they are accessible as Groovy variables of the same name.

 # Recording Test Results and Artifacts

-Instead of failing the build if there are test failures, you want Jenkins to record them -- and then proceed.
+Instead of failing the build if there are test failures, you want Jenkins to record them — and then proceed.
 You must capture the JAR that you built.

 ```groovy